On this page

 You cannot usually feel the stent after it has been put in, and you should be able to breathe more easily.
 It can stay in your trachea permanently.
 Some people may need to have another stent if there are more problems with a blockage.

-You will have regular check-ups once your treatment has finished.
+You will have regular follow-up appointments after treatment.
 These may continue for several years.
+You may have tests, such as CT scans.

 You may get anxious between appointments.
 This is natural.
 It may help to get support from family, friends or a support organisation.